thibautambrosino/REPR/threejs-epita/project.md

 please use them to get the best possible outcome.

 * Materials should be Physically-Based
-  * if you want to mix in fake product for fun, you can use non-PBR materials
+  * If you want to mix in fake product for fun, you can use non-PBR materials
 * After some time with no user inputs, the camera should smoothly rotate around the object to showcase it.
 * Add annotations that allows user to get 3D information on mesh